OsmanHFA/Cluedo-Robotics-Project/README.md

 # Cluedo-Robotics-Project
-Solving the Cluedo mystery problem by programming a robot to autonomously navigate an environment, and identify characters using computer vision
+Solving the Cluedo mystery problem by programming a robot to autonomously navigate an environment, and identify characters using Computer Vision